Livestock Farming Drought Support Forum and Action Plan

-Council hosted a Livestock Farming Drought Support Forum in Sunday 22 September to hear directly from local livestock owners about the current and likely impacts of the drought and to work collaboratively on developing an action plan for mitigation.
+Council hosted a Livestock Farming Drought Support Forum on Sunday 22 September to hear directly from local livestock owners about the current and likely impacts of the drought and to work collaboratively on developing an action plan for mitigation. a 39-point Action Plan has been developed from the recommended actions raised by those who attended the forum and was endorsed by Council in November 2019 following community review.

 10 Minutes with a Master